aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-data-operations/read-features-from-gml/_index.md

 }
 ```

-Here, we iterate through each feature in the layer and retrieve the value of a specific attribute.
-Replace `"attribute"` with the name of the attribute you want to retrieve.
+Replace `"attribute"` with the actual field name you wish to read (e.g., `"Name"` or `"Population"`).
+The `GetValue<T>` method automatically converts the attribute to the requested .NET type.

-## Step 3: Restore Attributes Schema (Optional)
+### Step 4 (Optional): Restore Attribute Schema When Missing

-If the GML file does not explicitly specify the schema location, you can opt to restore the attributes schema based on the file data.
+Some GML files omit the schema definition.
+By enabling `RestoreSchema`, Aspose.GIS infers the attribute structure from the data itself.

 ```csharp
 using (VectorLayer layer = VectorLayer.Open(dataDir + "file.gml", Drivers.Gml, new GmlOptions(){RestoreSchema = true}))